-- When the cooktop is cool, remove the grates from the top of the range. - Lift the burner caps and burner rings off of the burners.
-Remove the burner heads from the crown burners.
+- Do not clean the cooktop grates, burner parts or WOK ring in a dishwasher.
+They will be damaged. - Dry and re-assemble the burners and grates completely before use. - When the cooktop is cool, remove the grates from the top of the cooktop. - Lift the burner caps and burner rings off of the burners.
+Remove the burner head from the crown burner.